kyma-project/website/content/blog-posts/2023-01-04-jwt-best-practices/index.md

 ### Use short expiration times

 JWTs should have short expiration times to reduce the window of opportunity for attackers to use them.
-This also helps mitigate the impact of a JWT being compromised.
-It's generally a good idea to set the expiration time to no more than a few hours.
-This can be done using the "exp" (expiration) claim in the JWT.
+The short expiration times also help mitigate the impact of a JWT being compromised.
+It's generally advised not to set the expiration time to more than a few hours.
+You can adjust it using the `exp` (expiration) claim in a JWT.

 ### Use JWT claims appropriately